Attitude is Everything05/16/17

 Experienced leaders know that they should hire for attitude, not skills.
 This is especially true for customer-facing employees.

-Mark Murphy, author Hiring for Attitude, tracked 20,000 new hires and found that 46% of them failed within 18 months.
+Mark Murphy, author of Hiring for Attitude, tracked 20,000 new hires and found that 46% of them failed within 18 months.
 89% of the time, the new hires failed due to problems associated with attitude.
 Attitude separates high performers from low performers and can affect the ability to work collaboratively with others, think innovatively, cope with failure and learn.

 Finding employees with the right attitude is especially important when hiring customer-facing employees.
 There is no definitive list of what those attitudes are.
 I have a list of attitudes that are foundational for all customer-facing employees.
 In addition to having empathy and being solution-oriented, employees with these foundational attitudes are ones that consistently provide WOW experiences for customers.
 Here are four I think rank high on the list.